 Though working capital is an important financial indicator for a business, it cannot provide you meaningful information in isolation.
 For example, a current ratio of less than 1 is almost always a red flag, but there is no ideal positive ratio that fits every situation.
 It depends upon industry, stage of the business, region and the state of the economy.

 On the other hand, the analysis of each individual component of current assets/liabilities is equally important and this is where quick and super-quick ratios come in.
 Each element must be managed effectively.
 In case of receivables, for example, make sure your customers understand your payment conditions, as well as, that you follow up with them when they don't pay on time.
 If you have customers, who continuously extend their payments out over sixty days, you might need to have them place a deposit on purchase in advance, or pay up the full amount up front or money on delivery, or pay in phases.
 If you do not manage your receivables well, it could have a negative impact on your money flow and working capital.
 At the same time, you must avoid excessively stringent conditions that may drive away your customers.

-Eurion Constellation helps businesses in developing thorough understanding of these elements to create and readjust the cash, inventory and payables/receivables policies for maximum efficiency.
+Eurion Constellation has been helping businesses in developing thorough understanding of these elements to create and readjust the cash, inventory and payables/receivables policies for maximum efficiency.
 Let us know your requirements at firstname.lastname@example.org